 Refund Policy for Career Tech Ed (Job Skills classes) and Community Education

 Please choose your classes carefully.
 Refunds will be offered up to 1 business day before the start of the first class meeting (less a $10.00 administrative fee).
 After that, no refunds or transfer of fees will be issued unless a class is cancelled by the school.
 A visitor’s pass (good for 30 minutes) is available from the Main Office if you are unsure of a class.
 Speak with the instructor if you have questions about the class or your particular situation.
 An instructor may drop a student who misses five or more class hours, and no refund will be issued.

 Refunds for Life-Long Learning and Adults With Disabilities Programs

 You may participate in any of these classes once before deciding whether or not to register.
-Once you register no refunds are issued unless the class is cancelled.
+Once you register no refunds are issued unless the class is canceled.